Asbestos Management Standard

 Asbestos register.
 A register detailing the location and characteristics of asbestos material.

-Asbestos Steering Group is a committee of people with a range of experience, knowledge, skill and qualifications to provide sound guidance and to make appropriate decisions on the management of asbestos at the University.
+Asbestos Advisory Group is a committee of people with a range of experience, knowledge, skill and qualifications to provide sound guidance and to make appropriate decisions on the management of asbestos at the University.

 Asbestos work is either asbestos-related work or asbestos removal work as defined in the Health and Safety at Work (Asbestos) Regulations, 2016.
 That is, in principle any work involving asbestos material including maintenance, repairs, cleaning, removal, research and teaching.